riker-rs/website/docs/actors.md

 - send a finite number of messages to other actors
 - create a finite number of new actors
-- change its state or designate the behaviour to be used for the next message it receives
+- change its state or designate the behavior to be used for the next message it receives

 Actors interact with each other by passing messages.
 There is no assumed order to the above actions, and they could be carried out concurrently.
 Two messages that are sent concurrently can arrive in either order.